henvic/henvic.github.io/content/posts/bitcoin.md

 </blockquote>

 Now, perishables rot, and thanks to economies of scale, you soon enrich and need to buy machinery and household utensils.
-Besides, that day when you wanted to eat lentils, you had to go through the trouble of exchanging potatoes for beans, then beans for rice, then rice for lentils.
+Besides, suppose that day you wanted to eat lentils.
+You'd have to go through the trouble of exchanging potatoes for beans, then beans for rice, then rice for lentils (forget the fact that these grains come from all over the world for an instant).
 How can you simplify this exchange process and take it to the next logical step?

 Sure, you can organize a street market where everyone will bring their produce and exchange it with one another!